korchasa/tokenizers-benchmark/README.md

 - **Flexible model selection**: Specify a model via `--model` option or use `models.txt` file for batch processing
 - **Per-model results**: Each model's results are saved in separate CSV and JSON files
 - **Model information**: Full model parameters from API are saved alongside results
+- **Comprehensive summary**: Aggregated statistics across all processed models with total files, tokens, and cost
+- **Detailed error reporting**: Collects and displays all errors with specific messages per model
 - **Automatic 500ms delay** between requests to comply with API limits
 - **Network and API error handling** with detailed error messages
 - **Processes all UDHR texts** automatically from the `udhr/` directory